Aims of The Joseph Conrad Society (UK)

 The Society particularly welcomes scholars new to Conrad studies and postgraduate students whose field of research includes Conrad's works and life.

 History of The Joseph Conrad Society (UK)

 The Joseph Conrad Society (UK) was founded in London in 1973 following preliminary discussions at the 1972 International Joseph Conrad conferences held in Canterbury and in Poland.
 The founding chair, the late Juliet McLauchlan, was joined by the late Margaret Rishworth in organizing the Society's first conference, held in London in 1974.

 The Society's first president was Borys Conrad, who was succeeded by his son, Philip J. Conrad.
-Laurence Davies, Professor and Honorary Senior Research Fellow at the University of Glasgow, is the Society's current president.
+Professor Laurence Davies, Visiting Senior Research Fellow at King's College London, is the Society's current president.